SCB LEGAL

 Impasse A point in a dispute where the parties cannot reach an agreement.

-Independent Children’s Lawyer (ICL) A lawyer appointed to represent a child’s interests in court.
+Independent Children’s Lawyer (ICL) A lawyer appointed to represent a child’s interests in Court.

 Indigenous List A modified case management process designed to deliver more equitable outcomes for people identifying as Aboriginal or Torres Strait Islander.
 You can learn more about the locations around Australia and how to apply to be considered to be included on the Indigenous List, visit Indigenous list | Federal Circuit and Family Court of Australia.